Reopen News: MTA unveils safety measures, including bus barriers, PPE vending machine

 The agency will install two types of barriers on buses to allow passengers to board at the front of the vehicle again.

-Partitions will also go around the area where the bus operator sits.
+"The new barriers are part of our commitment to continuously protect bus operators when performing their heroic work of keeping this city moving," interim President of MTA New York City Transit Sarah Feinberg said.
+"We continue to disinfect buses around the clock, require all customers and employees to wear masks, and these new short-term solution barriers ensure we are doing everything possible to protect employees and riders."

+The installation of new barriers across the fleet is expected to be completed by the fall, and the MTA will resume front door boarding on all buses in August.

-Once installed, rear entry on the buses will end and fare collection will resume.
+Rear entry on the buses will end, and fare collection will resume.

 The MTA says it's doing its best to balance driver safety with its financial needs.